 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses or a forecasted inability to achieve break-even operating results over an extended period.
 The Company evaluates the recoverability of long-lived assets based upon forecasted undiscounted cash flows.
 Should impairment in value be indicated, the carrying value of the long-lived and or intangible assets would be adjusted, based on estimates of future discounted cash flows.
-During the quarter ended September 30, 2016, as a result of recurring losses and an accumulated deficit, the Company identified a triggering event requiring a test for the recoverability of long-lived assets and intangible assets.
-Assessing the recoverability of long-lived assets and intangible assets requires significant judgments and estimates by management.
-Management concluded that the fair value of long-lived assets and intangible assets exceeded their carrying value and as such, no impairment charges were recognized for the quarters ended September 30, 2016 and 2015, respectively.
+The Company evaluated the recoverability of the carrying value of the Company's equipment.
+No impairment charges were recognized for the quarters ended March 31, 2017 and 2016, respectively.